Writing your own transformers | laravel-url-ai-transformer | Spatie

 The real power of this package comes from writing your own transformers.
 Let's explore how to create custom transformers that fit your specific needs.

-##Creating a basic transformer
+Creating a basic transformer

-base class and implement two required methods transform
+All transformers extend the `Transformer` base class and implement two required methods `transform` and `getPrompt`.

 namespace App\Transformers;